 - The inability to accurately detect customer balances resulted in negative balances and uncollected funds.

-SK Telecom adopted Altibase in 2002 for its RTRS.
-Altibase was deployed for its in-memory portion to enhance the performance as well as the reliability and functionality for SK Telecom’s DB need.
-The net result was higher performance with lower TCO.
+SK Telecom adopted Altibase in 2002 for its RTRS for the first time.
+Since then, Altibase has been deployed for its in-memory portion as a front end to Oracle which is used to host historical data in order to enhance the performance and achieve cost savings for SK Telecom’s DB need.
+The net result has been higher performance with lower TCO.

-- SK Telecom has been able to precisely check and act on customer balances.
+- SK Telecom is now able to precisely check and act on customer balances.

 - It also has the capacity to process customer usage on a per-second basis.
 This dramatic shift provides substantial savings to customers.
-SK Telecom capitalized on this newly added billing prowess to spearhead a significant marketing campaign.
+When this feature was first introduced, SK Telecom was able to capitalize on this newly added billing prowess to spearhead a significant marketing campaign.
 Other telecommunications companies followed suit.

-- Revenue loss resulting from undetectable free usage and uncollected negative balances was eliminated.
+- Revenue losses resulting from undetectable free usage and uncollected negative balances have been eliminated.

 - Customers have access to their balances in real time and without error.